StanfordBDHG/.github/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for contributing to the Stanford Biodesign for Digital Health project!
+Thank you for contributing to one of the Stanford Biodesign Digital Health Group projects!
 We value the time and effort you invest in the open-source project!

 We use [GitHub Discussions](https://docs.github.com/en/discussions) at [https://github.com/orgs/StanfordBDHG/discussions](https://github.com/orgs/StanfordBDHG/discussions) for any discussions about the project.
 Please follow our [Code of Conduct](https://github.com/StanfordBDHG/.github/blob/main/CODE_OF_CONDUCT.md).